JairAntonio22/BigDuck/README.md

 # The BigDuck programming language compiler

-BigDuck is language aimed for the developement of mathematical models commonly used in Machine-Learning and Data Science.
-Therefore this language will include integer and floating point arithmetic, vector and matrix operations, and some basic utilities for reading and writing `.csv` files.
-All this with the purpose to make it easier for the user to work within the Machine-Learning and Data Science fields.
+The BigDuck programming language is aimed for the developement mathematical and scientific computations, numerical methods, and some basic statistics.
+Therefore this language includes integer and floating point arithmetic, trigonometric and trascendental functions, other commonly used math operations, and vector operations to support some statistical functions.

 # Example